Welcome to our definitive open water swimming beginner’s guide – packed with practical tips and insight to help you get started.

 Goggles, hat, nose clip, ear plugs?

-A few other items of equipment will greatly enhance your open water experience.
+Our open water swimming beginner’s guide recommends a few other items of equipment will greatly enhance your open water experience.
 Correct goggles for example will help you with the differing outdoor light conditions:

 - Bright/Sunny conditions – a tinted lens will allow you to sight better